Eta brings heavy rains, deadly mudslides to Honduras

-The long-term forecast shows Eta taking a turn over Central America and then reforming in the Caribbean — possibly reaching Cuba on Sunday and southern Florida on Monday.
+The long-term forecast shows Eta taking a turn over Central America and then reforming as a tropical storm in the Caribbean — possibly reaching Cuba on Sunday and southern Florida on Monday.

-Heavy rain was forecast to continue across Honduras through at least Thursday as Eta moved northward through the country toward the capital of Tegucigalpa and northern city of San Pedro Sula.
+Heavy rain was forecast to continue across Honduras through at least Thursday as Eta moved northward toward the capital of Tegucigalpa and the northern city of San Pedro Sula.

-Before the center of Eta had even reached Honduras, hundreds of residents had been forced from their homes by floodwaters.
+Before the center of Eta had even reached Honduras, hundreds of people had been forced from their homes by floodwaters.

-Early Tuesday, a 12-year-old girl died in a mudslide in San Pedro Sula, according to Marvin Aparicio of Honduras’ emergency management agency.
+Early Tuesday, a 12-year-old girl died in a mudslide in San Pedro Sula, said Marvin Aparicio of Honduras’ emergency management agency.

-On Wednesday afternoon, confirmation came from Honduras’ emergency management agency of the death of a 15-year-old boy in the central Honduras town of Sulaco, though details were not immediately available.
+On Wednesday afternoon, confirmation came from Honduras’ emergency management agency of the death of a 15-year-old boy in the central Honduras town of Sulaco.
+Mayor Edy Chacón said the boy drowned trying to cross a rain-swollen river.
 That brought the storm’s death toll to at least four in Nicaragua and Honduras.

-Aparicio said Wednesday some 379 homes had been destroyed, mostly by floodwaters.
+Aparicio said Wednesday that some 379 homes had been destroyed, mostly by floodwaters.
 There were 38 communities cut off by washed out roads and five bridges in the country were wiped out by swollen rivers.

-Among those rescued from their flooded homes were 40-year old Óscar Armando Martínez Flores, his wife and seven children.
+Among those rescued from their flooded homes were Óscar Armando Martínez Flores, his wife and seven children.
 Their home near the Lancetilla river in northeast Honduras flooded.
 They made it out only with the clothes they were wearing.

 “The rains began Monday and the river overflowed,” Martínez said Wednesday from a sports complex serving as a shelter in the city of Tela.
 “The firefighters and police arrived to take us out because the houses were flooded.”

 Martínez was already in dire straits before the storm.
-A construction worker, he hadn’t been able to find work in eight months since the COVID-19 pandemic began there.
+A construction worker, he hadn’t been able to find work in eight months since the coronavirus pandemic began there.
 He has been selling tortillas to keep his family afloat.

 Francisco Argeñal chief of meteorology at Honduras’ Center for Atmospheric, Oceanographic and Seismic Studies, said he expected more of the country’s rivers to jump their banks.